 What is now The Basements’ outside restaurant eating area was bordered by a high wall, behind which was part of the Bray and Parken empire; The last of Padstows merchants that had served the town so well.
 Their garage and various outbuildings were sold in the 1970’s and the business continued for a while from a caravan on the quay.

 The premises then became an aquarium for a great many years until in the early 90’s the growing number of tourists enlightened its owners to provide a Cafe service then know as The Tea Leaf.

 Then in 2001, current owner, David Flide was travelling in Australia and got a call from the owners of The Tea Leaf to say that the lease was available.
 This was signed and on his return, Dave opened the doors of The Basement as a Cafe in Padstow in February 2002.

-The Cafe continued to grow and develop year on year and adapted to its customers’ needs.
+The Cafe continued to grow and develop year on year and through valuable feedback adapted to its customers’ needs.
 In 2009 the Cafe part of the name was dropped when an internal and external re-fit transformed The Basement into what you now see today.
 Emma-Kate became very much a part of The Basement and a lot of money was invested into the food, and operational side of the business.